Cardinal-Cryptography/aleph-zero-signer/README.md

 - [extension-dapp](packages/extension-dapp/) - A convenience wrapper to work with the injected objects, simplifying data extraction for any dapp that wishes to integrate the extension (or any extension that supports the interface)
 - [extension-inject](packages/extension-inject/) - A convenience wrapper that allows extension developers to inject their extension for use by any dapp

-## Dapp developers

-The actual in-depth technical breakdown is given in the next section for any dapp developer wishing to work with the raw objects injected into the window.
-However, convenience wrappers are provided that allows for any dapp to use this extension (or any other extension that conforms to the interface) without having to manage any additional info.

-The documentation for Dapp development is available [in the polkadot-js doc](https://polkadot.js.org/docs/extension).

-This approach is used to support multiple external signers in for instance [apps](https://github.com/polkadot-js/apps/).
-You can read more about the convenience wrapper [@polkadot/extension-dapp](packages/extension-dapp/) along with usage samples.

 ## API interface